 Model Companion: Flood Hazard Ordinance

-The Oregon Model Flood Damage Prevention Ordinance is in the process of being revised, please contact the Celinda Adair, NFIP Coordinator for more information.
-The Oregon Model Companion Flood Damage Prevention Ordinance was developed by the State of Oregon in cooperation with FEMA to help achieve compliance with the minimum NFIP and state standards for floodplain management.
+The Oregon Model Flood Hazard Ordinance (New version released October 2020) was developed in cooperation with FEMA to help communities achieve compliance with the minimum NFIP and state standards for floodplain management.
 FEMA approved the model ordinance in August of 2019 and it is now available for communities to use.
 In addition to the minimum requirements, FEMA and DLCD encourage local governments to adopt higher standards that make sense for each community and their unique flood risk.

 Smart Development Code Handbook